How to Make a Sustainable Hypertufa Container

 Though a 1:1 ratio is what is recommended for the version of the recipe that uses peat moss, I found that coconut coir doesn’t hold as much water, and so I recommend more of a 1.5:1 ratio of coconut coir and cement to water and perlite.

 - 3 quarts dry coconut coir

 - Water (add a little at a time until the consistency of cookie dough is reached)

 Tip: You can adjust this mixture depending on the size of the container you are trying to make.

-In this tutorial, I’ll be molding our hypertufa using a sand mold, which gives a more polished finish over the cardboard box or plastic bowl methods.
+In this tutorial, I’ll be molding a hypertufa using a sand mold, which gives a more polished finish over the cardboard-box or plastic-bowl methods.